Tuttotorna/OMNIABASE/README.md

 - post-hoc gates
 - escalation triggers

-This is the defensive branch of OMNIABASE.

-Its role is to detect when apparent stability is structurally weak.

-### 2. Omniabase Coordinate Discovery

-This branch uses multiple representations to expose hidden axes, latent variables, regime separations, and structural coordinates that standard views may compress or hide.

-It focuses on:

-- hidden coordinates
-- latent factors
-- invisible symmetries
-- regime separations
-- better descriptive axes
-- more faithful reductions of complex phenomena

 Central question:

-**What structure becomes visible only when a phenomenon is observed across multiple codings rather than a single one?**
+**When something looks stable in one representation, does that stability survive when representation changes?**

+### 2. Coordinate Discovery

+This branch uses multiple representations to expose hidden axes, latent variables, regime separations, and structural coordinates that standard views compress or hide.

-Typical outputs include:
+Typical outputs:

 - new descriptive coordinates
 - structural maps
 - latent variables
-- separations between generators or regimes
+- regime separations
 - axes useful for modeling and forecasting

-This is the generative branch of OMNIABASE.

-Its role is not primarily to judge stability, but to reveal structure.
+Central question:

+**What structure becomes visible only when a phenomenon is observed across multiple codings rather than a single one?**

-### 3. Omniabase Cross-Representation Translation
+### 3. Cross-Representation Translation

 This branch studies compatibility and shared structural residue across different descriptions of the same object.

-It focuses on:

-- compatibility between descriptions
-- alignment between formalisms
-- invariant residues
-- dependence on language or encoding
-- bridges across views

-Central question:

-**When two descriptions appear different, how much are they still describing the same structural object?**

-Typical outputs include:
+Typical outputs:

 - compatibility scores
 - alignment measures